T0b1e/T0b1e/README.md

 👋 Hi, I’m @T0b1e
-My name is Narongkorn kitrungrot my nick name is tob, my native language was Python and C I am computer engineering student first year, Now i learn about website structure or more, Let study and growing up with me Have a nice day !
+My name is Narongkorn kitrungrot my nick name is tob, my native language was Python and C I am computer engineering student first year, Now i learn about website structure or more, Let study and growing up with me Have a nice day !'

-# Languages that I learn
+## Languages that I learn
 - HTML / CSS
 - Javascript
 Framwork, Node.js, Vue.js, Express.js
 - Python, (Almost all of my project on github have been finished by python)
 - C, C++
+---
-Design
+## Design
 - Figma
+---
+## DataBase
+- SQL
+- Firbase, MongoDB
 <br>

 # Contact me (Personal)